 I’m returning to the chapter illustrations for Shot Across the River Styx this week.
 Curtesy of Michael Swearingen.
 I keep linking to Michael’s page.
 I’ve been told you should include links in blogs.
 I’m nothing if not hip to this digital age.

 I’ve included the illustration for chapter three above.
 My friend Nick and I used to play Nintendo.
 And Magic Johnson became a theme in the book.
 The image above captures my friendship with Nick.

 I’ll admit it – returning to Shot Across the River Styx is difficult for me.
 I guess there’s nothing that really erases the passing of a friend.
 Death is death.
 Time passes, yes.
 Memories grow distant.
-I’ve made my piece with those memories, but the loss is still a loss.
+I’ve made my peace with those memories, but the loss is still a loss.
 Death is still death.

 Death terrifies me, let alone suicide.
 That’s something of what Shot Across the River Styx is, I guess.
 A rumination on death and suicide.
 It isn’t cheery business, but I do my best to write cheerfully.
 It’s a funny book.
 Strange.

 I’m scared to die.
 I won’t offer a religious treatise here, but I don’t think death is the end of us.
 I have hope for more.
 But I still find the thought of death overwhelming.
 Even more so now that I have a family.
 My wife and two boys.
 I want to be there for them.
 With them.
 I’m more invested in this world than I used to be.

 I’m not a hypochondriac.
 (Do you think most hypochondriacs say that?)
 But I find that, in my late thirties, with the responsibilities of my family, I’m more attuned to my changing body.
 And I’m not talking about puberty.

 My heart was fluttering a few years back.
 It felt weird.
 So I kept thinking about it.
 And then I worried about it.
 And my fingers started tingling.
 And then I was in the ER, because I was worrying.
 They hooked me up to machines.